 - The 10 Most Popular LEGO Technic Sets

-- The Best Lego Technic Sets Buying Guide & FAQ
+- A Guide to Buying the Best Lego Technic Sets & FAQ

 - Who can build a LEGO Technic set?
 Can kids do this independently?